juleswhite/mobilecloud-15/ex/VideoUploadClient/README.md

 		-> Change the base_url to the IPV4 Address of your Computer where the server is running:

 		    - Open your Android device and start up Mobile Wifi hotspot.
+		        - Make sure to check "Enable Data access over Mobile Network" on your device.
 			- Connect your Computer to your Android device by Wifi.
 			- Get IPV4 Address of your Computer: